shivrajdesale/netlify-cms-react-starter/content/pages/home.md

 ---
 title: Hello World!
 featuredImage: ''
-subtitle: This is the home page subtitle
+subtitle: This is the home page subtitle - Shivraj
 meta:
   title: ''
 ---